Axemt/EyeOfAnotherWorld/README.md

 # Eye Of Another World
- The Destiny 2 project hoping for Machine Learning to tell you if an armor piece is good or not
+ The Destiny 2 project that analyzes weapon stats and perks to predict their popularity